JulioAQuintana/FinalProject/README.md

 ## Overview

-A common saying regarding the NFL is that the offensive wins games, but the defensive wins championships; this, off course, can be tested using a machine learning model, since the NFL presents a wide range of statistics for each player and they can be divided into 'Deffensive stats", "Offensive stats" and "Special Teams stats".
-The stats of each player can be added to a "Team total" and later be analyzed by the ML model to recieve feedback on which stats have the higher impact on wether a team turned out to be the SuperBowl champion of the year.
+ **Offense wins games, but defense wins championships**

+We would like to put this to the test.
+The NFL provides a wide range of statistics for each player, which we will aggregated for each team in the league.
+Statistics will then be categorized into those pertaining to "Defensive Stats", "Offensive Stats", and "Special Teams".
+Since there are a lot of statistics within each of those categories, Principal Component Analysis will be used to extract the principal components of each category.
+We will then look to train a classifier (Random Forest) that can accurately predict the likelihood that a team is champion, with the intention of analyzing the feature importance of principal components representing "Defensive Stats", "Offensive Stats", and "Special Teams", respectively.

 ### Reason why we selected this topic